We all have been degraded. We all will be the greatest. - The Maine

 It was only after her traumatic endeavor with President Coin that the last thread of her cognizance snapped.

 She fingered the weapon gingerly.
 In this tiny space, a 10 x 10 room, she was free.
 The art studio was hers to do with as she pleased, but only here.
-She was bound by commitments out of this room, and ultimately they came first.
+She was bound by commitments out of this room.

 Instantly, the dulling throwing knife hit the balloon and scarlet paint gushed down the wall, coating it in a stream of color.
 It was close, but never close enough to trick herself into believing it could be real.